 An overmount sink is placed into a cutout made into your benchtop.
 The lip sits over the cutout and rests on your benchtop.
 The edges are caulked, usually with silicone, to give it a waterproof seal.
 Your benchtop takes the weight of the sink and everything you put in there.
 Tapware can be fixed to the sink itself, the benchtop or the wall, depending on your benchtop choice and kitchen design.

-Undermount sink basics
+Undermount kitchen sink basics

 Undermount Stainless Steel Butlers Pantry Sink, Murray Bridge, South Australia